Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

     ![A screenshot of SatDump taken while receiving Elektro-L LRIT](../../assets/images/Radio/Lrit-SatDump.jpg) *SatDump mid Elektro LRIT reception*

-5. After the transmission stops or you are satisfied with the results, hit `Stop` on the pipeline
+5. After the transmission stops, or you are satisfied with the results, hit `Stop` on the pipeline

 6. As of the latest commit, SatDump **PARTIALLY** supports processing of images received from geostationary satellites: The only supported satellite series relevant to this band are <u><b>GOES, Elektro-L, and GEO-KOMPSAT</b></u>.
 Please note that **they will not automatically show up in the `Viewer` tab.**
     - <u>For all satellites</u>, navigate to your live output directory, open the folder of the latest live recording.
 The images will be in the `IMAGES` folder.